grafana/writers-toolkit/docs/sources/write/references/index.md

    For more information about the `docs/reference` shortcode, refer to [`docs/reference` shortcode]({{< relref "../shortcodes#docs-reference-shortcode" >}}).

-1. If the destination is part of the current documentation set, consider using the `relref` shortcode.
+1. If the destination is part of the current documentation set, use the `relref` shortcode.

    For example, `{{</* relref "./path/to/page" */>}}`.